al-the-eigenvalue/from-MTEB-to-MTOB/README.md

 ### 1. Save the benchmark for RAG on Google Drive

-In order to execute the Colab scripts, place the folders with the benchmark for the RAG pipeline (not released as open-source) on Google Drive, resulting in the following directories:
+In order to execute the Colab scripts, place the folders with the benchmark for the RAG pipeline on Google Drive, resulting in the following directories:
 ```
 '/content/drive/MyDrive/Grammars Benchmark'
 '/content/drive/MyDrive/Grammars Benchmark: Number of Cases'
 ```
+The benchmark for RAG cannot be published as open-source.

-Since each ARR submission can be accompanied by one archive containing software (max.
-200MB), and the size of the archive with the total dataset is >2GB, we provide a smaller sample of grammars in the archive.
+Since each ARR submission can be accompanied by one archive containing data (max.
+200MB), and the size of the archive with the total dataset is >2GB, we provide a small sample of grammars in the archive to the anonymous reviewers.

 ### 2. Extract paragraphs from the grammars
 Run the script [```extract_paragraphs.ipynb```](https://anonymous.4open.science/r/from-MTEB-to-MTOB/extract_paragraphs.ipynb) in Google Colab in order to create the new folder with the paragraphs extracted from the grammars:
 ```
 '/content/drive/MyDrive/Grammars Paragraphs/'
 ```
-Extraction of paragraphs using bm25 reqires tokenization and removal of stop words.
+Extraction of paragraphs using BM25 reqires tokenization and removal of stop words.
 The model used for tokenizing paragraphs from grammars is ```en_core_web_sm``` from the [spaCy](https://github.com/explosion/spaCy) library, and the list of stop words is ```stop_words``` from ```spacy.lang.en```.
 Regarding BM25 itself, we use ```BM25Okapi``` from [rank_bm25](https://github.com/dorianbrown/rank_bm25) with default parameters.

-Since the results from Step 1 are not reproducible with a limited sample of grammars, we provide the ```Grammars Paragraphs``` folder in the archive.
+Since the results from Step 1 are not reproducible with a limited sample of grammars, we provide the ```Grammars Paragraphs``` folder in the archive for the reviewers.

 ### 3. Install dependencies for the benchmark for rerankers